 - Life After Cancer.
 This section addresses trends in the proportion of cancer patients who are alive 5 years after their diagnosis, the costs of cancer care, and the health behaviors among survivors.

 - End of Life.
-This section includes the rate of deaths (mortality) from cancer and the estimated number of years of life lost (person-years of life lost) as a result of cancer.
+This section includes the rate of deaths (mortality) from cancer and the estimated number of years of life lost (person-years of life lost) due to cancer.

 Where possible, the Cancer Trends Progress Report shows changes in these data over time (trends).
-This report shows whether the trends are "rising" or "falling" using standard definitions and tests of the statistical significance of the trends (see Methodology for Categorizing Trends).
+This report shows whether the trends are "rising", "falling", or "stable" using standard definitions and tests of the statistical significance of the trends (see Methodology for Categorizing Trends).
 For some measures, differences in the cancer burden among various U.S. racial and ethnic groups, income groups, and groups by level of educational attainment, are also presented.

 Most of the measures for age-adjusted cancer death rates in this report are identical to those presented in Healthy People 2020, a comprehensive set of 10-year health objectives for the nation sponsored by the U.S. Department of Health and Human Services.
 This enabled us to show the nation's progress relative to cancer-related targets for Healthy People 2020.